-- 13. NRAs to strengthen their expertise, skills and capability in the digital realm. - 14.
-Regulators develop best practice approaches to enable trials of new products and business models ("sandboxes").
+P 5 Fostering innovation: Regulators develop best practice approaches to enable trials of new products and business models ("sandboxes").
+Taking into account the whole system approach.
 CEER to provide a forum for exchange of learning from both EU-funded and national trials and studies and to feed back into the parameters for new trials.